macarreg/SomaCube/README.md

 ## Future Plans

-We plan to enhance the application with the following features:
+I plan to enhance the application with the following features:

-- Implementing GUIs for varying solutions and pieces (pyramid, scorpion, 2x2x2)
 - Hint function will display next viable piece on the grid
 - User accounts to save puzzle progress
 - Library of classic SOMA cube challenges